tshepang/blog/content/rust-things-i-most-anticipate.md

 - Having Rust be certified for use in safety-critical systems ([Ferrocene])
 - [hyper] being used as default HTTP backend of cURL ([progress]), because the latter has billions of installations
+- [Planned inclusion in Google Chrome], a browser found in billions of devices

 [mustang]: https://github.com/sunfishcode/mustang
 [rsix]: https://github.com/bytecodealliance/rsix